-Although none of these propositions is undisputed amongst Bayesians, historically it is the synchronic condition that has been the subject of most debate, specifically on the question of whether the condition is strong enough or, instead, whether rationality imposes further a priori (non-evidential) constraints on our belief state.
-I will have little to say about it however because, in my opinion, this issue is overshadowed by the question of whether agents must adopt a full probability function as their belief state in the first place (a question addressed in the next chapter).
+Although none of these propositions is undisputed amongst Bayesians, historically it is the synchronic condition that has been the subject of most debate, specifically on the question of whether the condition is strong enough or whether rationality imposes further a priori (non-evidential) constraints on our belief state.
+I will have little to say about it however because, in my opinion, this issue is overshadowed by the question of whether agents must adopt a full probability function as their belief state in the first place.
 The focus of this chapter will instead be on rules for attitude revision.
 In the first section I will consider what experience is, arguing that it should be construed far more broadly than is allowed by the principle of Certain Evidence.
-This will open space for examination of a greater variety of revision rules than just Classical Bayesian conditioning, appropriate to different of types of experience.
+This will open space for examination of a greater variety of revision rules than just classical Bayesian conditioning, appropriate to different of types of experience.
 In the final sections I will turn to the issue of desire and preference change.